 Interwoven into the fabric of the architecture are 100 screens or ‘video walls’ that interact with you when you approach them and 500 speakers which sporadically produce artificial weather changes.
 There is also a stage for live music from up and coming musicians and bands.
 Garment security tags have integrated chips that trigger changing room ‘mirror walls’ featuring catwalk footage of the garment being modelled as well as information clips on the textures, materials and craft used to produce it.
 The concept is all geared towards capturing the online essence and fusing it with the key elements that make physical shopping so attractive.

 For example, to replicate the feeling of shopping from home, Burberry has dispensed with sales points and instead installed comfortable sofas where sales assistants bring a card payment swipe machine as you lounge.
 This simple but radical idea eradicates the wearisome requirement for standing in a queue and replaces it with a much more pleasant experience.

 The store is a living, breathing, interactive and immersive museum which removes much of the boredom and frustration synonymous with traditional forms of shopping both online and off.
-By mixing the best of both worlds Burberry have given themselves every chance of enticing the consumer away from the laptop and back into the spiritual home of shopping.
+By mixing the best of both worlds, Burberry has given themselves every chance of enticing the consumer away from their laptop and back to retail’s spiritual home – the high street.

-To make a shopping experience this exciting and engaging where a new generation of consumers is suitably captivated, it is only a matter of time before other brands, luxury or otherwise, has to sit up and take notice of some brave new changes in the advancement of the high street retailer.
+Following this success, it is only a matter of time before other brands, luxury or otherwise, have to sit up and take notice of some brave new changes taking place on the high street.